Installation guide¶

 port search --name --line --glob 'gcc*'

-lists the available GCC version.
-For example, having as the latest one gcc9, one should then proceed as follows:
+lists the available gcc version.
+For example, having as the latest one gcc12, install it with:

 which gfortran